top of page

 Youth

-Through joint efforts and coordinated inputs at the UN, a large number of UN Civil Society Representatives and I collectively demanded more and better representation of youth and future generations as important stakeholders of decisions taken within the UN system.
+Through joint efforts and coordinated inputs at the UN, a coalition of UN civil society representatives and I developed a strong case for more and better representation of youth and future generations as important stakeholders of decisions taken within the UN system.

 In 2012, the UN Secretary-General announced that “the largest generation of young people the world has ever known” became one of the top five priorities in his agenda.
 He also appointed the first ever UN Secretary-General Envoy on Youth, who would become the direct channel connecting the Secretary General's cabinet and the UN delegates focused on youth issues.